Navigating Your Letting Agent's Terms of Business: An Essential Landlord's Checklist

 Unpacking Fees and Hidden Charges

 One of the most common pitfalls for landlords is being lured by a seemingly low headline fee, only to discover a raft of additional, undisclosed costs later.
-Some agents might quote a competitive management fee but then add charges for tenancy renewals, inventory checks, professional photography, or even arranging repairs.
+Some agents might quote a competitive fee but then add charges for tenancy agreements, referencing, professional photography, or even registering the deposit.
 Always ask for a comprehensive breakdown of all potential costs associated with letting your property, from initial marketing to the end of a tenancy.
 A truly transparent agent will provide this without hesitation.
 Remember, the lowest fee upfront doesn't always equate to the lowest cost overall.

 Understanding Contract Length and Lock-in Periods